 StrongHearts advocates are breaking new ground offering culturally-appropriate advocacy for Native American and Alaska Natives nationwide.
-Our featured advocate is Vanessa who is helping StrongHearts to become a leader in the field of advocating for Native people who experience domestic, dating and/or sexual violence.
+Our featured advocate is Vanessa, who shares in our vision to return to our traditional lifeways where our relatives are safe, violence is eradicated and sacredness is restored.

 Personal Experience with Domestic Violence“I grew up in low-income housing in Minnesota where I saw and heard physical violence and verbal/emotional abuse.
 [My parents] showed they loved each other by hitting each other,” she said and explained that she didn’t know what domestic violence was, but she knew what it looked like, what it sounded like and how it felt.
 Without positive role models, she thought violence was normal.
 Eventually, she found herself on the same path.

 “When you’ve been through so many traumatic experiences starting from a young age you lose yourself.
 My domestic violence experience started with my very first boyfriend at 13 years old.
 From what I saw and heard growing up it was somehow what I thought was normal.
 Domestic violence followed me throughout my whole life and in every relationship from my teenage years into adulthood.
 I didn’t have role models growing up as a young woman and thought, this was the way life was supposed to be.
 This was my life.

 Vanessa was in an abusive relationship, but alone in raising her four children.
 She started to use alcohol and drugs as a coping mechanism.
 Try as she might escape substance abuse, she became an addict.
 She knew deep down this was not how she wanted to live.
 It was not who she wanted to be.

 “I hurt myself, my kids and loved ones in the process,” said Vanessa.
 “I was having bad anxiety and decided I just couldn’t take it anymore.
 I wanted to be happy and something told me I deserve to be happy.”